everestthemes/allmart/README.md

-# Online Store FSE – WooCommerce Compatible Theme
+# All Mart FSE – WooCommerce Compatible Theme

 A modern, full site editing (FSE) WordPress theme built for online stores.
 Seamlessly integrates with WooCommerce for a flexible and customizable e-commerce experience.